bobbyrc/edgerouter/README.md

 ## Step 3 - Setting up your LAN
 That's it!
 Not so bad huh?
-The very last thing you need to do is finish setting up your network, wether that's connecting a switch so you can hardwire some devices, or setting up your wireless access point for WiFi.
+The very last thing you need to do is finish setting up your network, whether that's connecting a switch so you can hardwire some devices, or setting up your wireless access point for WiFi.
 **Make sure that whatever you plug into the router, you connect it to the `eth1` port**
 If you're connecting a wireless access point, a switch, a switch with a wireless access point connected to it, just be sure your local network starts at the `eth1` port of your Edgerouter.
 **Also, if you're connecting a device for WiFi, I recommend you set it to 'Bridge Mode'**